Darlene Norris is a long-time pet lover. She has worked as a vet assistant and draws on this experience when she writes her articles.

-Your goal when managing your canine diabetic is to keep your dog's blood glucose at normal levels, while avoiding emergencies like hypoglycemia and ketoacidosis.
+Your goal when managing your canine's diabetes is to keep your dog's blood glucose at normal levels while avoiding emergencies like hypoglycemia and ketoacidosis.
 In order to meet this goal, you'll need to do several things on a daily basis:

 Establishing and keeping a routine will go a long way towards preventing veterinary emergencies.
 It will also make life easier for you and your dog.

 The first thing you'll need is a glucometer.
 This is used to check your dog's blood sugar levels.
 The easiest type of glucometer to use is one that has a test strip that sucks up a drop of your dog's blood, using capillary action.
 This is much easier than using a meter that requires you to collect enough blood to drip onto the test strip.